dabearddabeard/hawaii/README.md

 4. **Official Import Guide**: Familiarize yourself with the official guide for importing cats and dogs into Hawaii by visiting [this link](http://hdoa.hawaii.gov/ai/aqs/aqs-info/).
 The website provides a detailed checklist of all necessary requirements for importing your pet.
 It is advisable to have this checklist on hand during your veterinary appointment.

 Please be aware that owning pets is considered a privilege, not a right.
 You are responsible for all risks and costs associated with your pet's transportation.
 However, mandatory pet quarantine fees incurred as part of the mandatory quarantine process for a household pet are reimbursable, with a limit of $550 per Permanent Change of Station (PCS) move for pets quarantined on or after December 28, 2001.
 It's important to note that there is no reimbursement or allowance for the transportation costs of a pet.
 According to the Joint Travel Regulations (JTR), paragraph 050106, only quarantine expenses for dogs and cats are eligible for reimbursement.

+### Mail Pet Quarantine Paperwork

+Paperwork needs to arrive at least 10 days prior to arrival.
+Failure to do this will result in delays and higher fees.
+Send all required documents to the Hawaii Animal Quarantine office.
+The following documents need to arrive at the quarantine office at least 10 days before your arrival.
+Refer to the Hawaii Animal Quarantine website and Honolulu Pet Arrival Checklist for full details.

+- Address: `Animal Quarantine Station.
+99-951 Halawa Valley Street, Aiea, Hawaii 96701`
+- To reach the quarantine station staff, call `808-483-7151` or email `rabiesfree@hawaii.gov`
+- Documents:
+  - Two Original Rabies Certificates (must be signed in ink by a licensed veterinarian)
+  - AQS- 279 "Dog & Cat Import Form"
+  - Cashier's check or money order (no personal checks are accepted) for Direct Airport Release (DAR) made out to Department of Agriculture for $185.
+Tip: Add your pet's microchip number on the cashier's check.
+Send these documents via certified mail, return receipt, or priority envelope for tracking purposes.
+  -

 <br>